 Patrick D. Wall was a British neuroscientist and a leading expert on pain.
 He is best known for the gate control theory of pain.
 In 1973, he acted as the scientific study office for the launch of IASP and subsequently acted as the first editor of PAIN.

-This award was launched in 1987 and honors an individual who has achieved a high level of independence as an outstanding scholar in the field of pain in basic science.
-This award is presented at the IASP World Congress on Pain and the Fellowships, Grants, and Awards Working Group selects the recipient.
+This prize was launched in 1987 and honors an individual who has achieved a high level of independence as an outstanding scholar in the field of pain in basic science.
+This prize is presented at the IASP World Congress on Pain and the Fellowships, Grants, and Awards Working Group selects the recipient.

 Prize Eligibility Requirements